Home » Group & Discussion Forum Etiquette

 There will always be differences of opinion.

-Posters who behave this way generally have weak opinions not based on truth or facts.
+Posters who behave this way generally have weak opinions that are untrue or unfounded.
 It’s not a good look if you want to build a solid reputation within the community.

 Always Review Your Post

-Make sure your comments express the appropriate tone you want to relay.
+Ensure your comments convey the tone you intend to convey.
 If you are joking, for example, add a ;).

 Use emoticons to reflect the seriousness or lack thereof of your comments.
-Most forums provide you with standard emoticons so that you can do just that.
+Most forums provide you with standard emoticons, allowing you to do just that.

 “I didn’t mean it that way…” does not apply online.
 People will take your words at face value.

-If you type it, you had better mean it and be willing to accept the repercussions.
-Checking your spelling and grammar also leads to your posts being viewed as credible.
+If you type something, you’d better mean it and be willing to accept the repercussions.
+Checking your spelling and grammar also helps make your posts credible.

 When Conversations Get Out of Hand